Advanced Education in General Dentistry (Hialeah)

 Complete the Online Application⤷.

-- The UF Online Professional Application requires a non-refundable $30 fee
+- The UF Online Professional Application requires a non-refundable $30 fee.
+Instructions about how to submit payment are included at the end of the online application.

 - Once you have submitted your payment, you will be given an 8-digit UFID number.